 Sexual harassment is a common issue for retail employees, whether the inappropriate behaviour is perpetrated by customers, managers, or coworkers.
-This is not surprising given that retailers frequently employ young people or those in economically precarious situations.
+This is a critical HR challenge in the retail industry and is not surprising given that retailers frequently employ young people or those in economically precarious situations.
 Because the employees are frequently younger or more financially dependent on their jobs, harassment is more likely to occur in the retail industry.
 As a result, victims are often reluctant to speak up or report the harassment.

 Employers are required by law to maintain safe working environments, and if they permit inappropriate behaviour to persist, they risk employment claims.
 Employers must have a sexual harassment policy in place and adhere to it in order to address any issues that may arise and prevent them altogether.

 Managers ought to receive regular training and be made aware of the need to report any sexual harassment.
 When problems arise, the company must commit to taking immediate action.